 Range Creek HMA

-Horses have been a part of the range environment in the Range Creek area at least since contemporary livestock use began.
+Horses have been a part of the Range Creek area at least since contemporary livestock use began.
 The origin of the wild horse herd is believed to be from horses once owned by the Preston Nutter Ranch.
-These horses are stout, have compact conformation, and limited in color.
-They are average in size, with mares estimated to weigh 800 to 1000 pounds, and stallions 900 to 1100 pounds.
-Most are bays and black with occasional sorrel, and paint horses occurring.
+The stout, compact conformation and limited variation in color in the population support this theory of origin.
+Branded horses were allowed to run free in a semi-wild state and were periodically captured to obtain working stock and to brand the young horses.
+The herds were last officially gathered by the ranchers for branding in the early 1930s.